hermangroup/docs/introduction/how-to-buy.rst

   https://www.cointree.com

-  Cointree offers services to buy, sell and trade Bitcoin, Dash and many other cryptocurrencies in Australia on a simple and attractive web platform.
+  Cointree offers services to buy, sell and trade Bitcoin, Historia and many other cryptocurrencies in Australia on a simple and attractive web platform.
 Cointree offers multiple payment methods, low fees, bill payment options and a range of learning materials to help get started